LucoDevro/csuite/README.md

 [![PyPI version](https://img.shields.io/pypi/v/csuite?sort=semver&logo=pypi)](https://pypi.org/project/csuite/)

 ## Description
-The `csuite` is an **orchestrator tool** that integrates several query-based gene cluster mining tools into streamlined end-to-end workflows, removing the file plumbing and settings transferring overhead.
-It supports both **searches using sequence or protein structure similarity**, **dereplicates hit sets** with respect for both gene cluster and host taxonomic diversity, and makes attractive alignments and **visualisations**.
+The `csuite` is an **orchestrator tool** that integrates several query-based gene cluster mining tools into streamlined end-to-end workflows, removing the sizeable file plumbing and settings transferring overhead.
+It supports both **searches using sequence or protein structure similarity**, **dereplicates hit sets** respecting both gene cluster and host diversity, and makes attractive alignments and **visualisations**.

 > [!TIP]
-> The `csuite` bundles several stand-alone gene cluster mining tools.
+> The `csuite` bundles several stand-alone gene cluster mining and processing tools.
 Its workflow commands have a similar design philosophy as MMseqs2's and FoldSeek's easy-* commands.
 They are end-to-end workflows with a reduced number of options, while the stand-alone tools provide more fine-grained control of the settings.
 By installing `csuite`, you install all these tools at once!

 ![workflow](workflow.png)